eltonarreza/Time-Series-Forecasting-Project/README.md

 ## Contents

-This repository contains a time series forecasting project using multiple modeling approaches, including Facebook Prophet, classical regression models, LightGBM, and hybrid methods.
+This repository contains a time series forecasting project using multiple modeling approaches, including Facebook Prophet, classical regression models, LightGBM.
 The focus is on predicting product sales across different stores using historical data.

 ### Data